Dynamic Painting

 Where Most Painting Jobs Actually Fail

-Although homeowners often blame paint when problems appear, the root cause is usually hidden underneath.
-In reality, visible failures almost always begin during prep.
+Although homeowners often blame the paint when problems appear, the real cause is usually hidden underneath.
+In practice, visible failures almost always begin during prep, not in the final coat.

 • Nail holes